approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 cordova run ios
 ```

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Press the `Get Shape` button.
 You should now see this (or another shape):

 <a>
     <img src="readme-images/cordova-shape-square.png" width="256" title="Square">